-This page describes how we provide support and maintenance for LispWorks Professional and Enterprise Editions.
+This page describes how we provide support and maintenance for LispWorks.

 We supply these services under these terms.

-Your License for LispWorks Professional or LispWorks Enterprise allows you free access to patch bundle releases.
-These web-downloadable Patch Bundles are made available by LispWorks Ltd from time to time.
+Your License for LispWorks Enterprise, Professional, HobbyistDV or Hobbyist Edition, or LispWorks for Mobile Runtime, allows you free access to patch bundle releases.
+These downloadable Patch Bundles are made available by LispWorks Ltd from time to time.

 With a newly purchased License, we also offer 30 days free "Getting Started" Support.
 Getting Started support covers only installation and other typical 'new user' issues.
 A LispWorks License does not otherwise provide for technical Support.

-Maintenance offers you free upgrades to Product Releases, for example from LispWorks 5.1 to LispWorks 6.0 or from LispWorks 6.0 to LispWorks 6.1.
+Maintenance is available for LispWorks Enterprise and Professional Editions.
+Maintenance offers you free upgrades to Product Releases, for example from LispWorks 6.0 to LispWorks 6.1 or from LispWorks 6.1 to LispWorks 7.0.
 To qualify for an upgrade, your Maintenance Contract must be current on the date of the relevant Product Release.